-SA Objectives Sites ; Site WM1 (formerly Site 1) Site WM2 (formerly Site 11) Site WM3 (formerly Site 78) SA3: Reduce the District's impact on climate change and vulnerability to its effects. - The site is located close to a stream and a small part of the site has the potential to experience flooding issues.
+SA Objectives Sites Site 1 11 Site 78 SA3: Reduce the District's impact on climate change and vulnerability to its effects.
+The site is located close to a stream and a small part of the site has the potential to experience flooding issues.
 The Environment Agency flood mapping shows that a small part of the site is located in Flood Zone 3.
 Depending on the choice of waste management technology, fuel may be produced for use elsewhere (e.g. pyrolysis oil, electricity from gasification). + It is 2.35ha in size and can incorporate most waste management technologies, and there may be potential recipients nearby of heat and electricity generated by the selected waste management technology.
 Some of these technologies may produce fuels for use elsewhere (e.g. pyrolysis oil, electricity from gasification).
 No flood risk constraints identified. + According to the Environment Agency flood maps, the site is outside of any areas at risk from flooding.
-SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste - The entire site is PDL, situated immediately south of Clayton Beck.
+SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste The entire site is PDL, situated immediately south of Clayton Beck.
 The nearest AQMA is c.1.2km east of the site.
 No signs of contamination on site.
 No groundwater source protection zones within this area.
 Watercourse is adjacent to the site.
 Development of the site is unlikely to require any direct discharge to the watercourse and if there was it would be - The entire site is PDL.
 It is currently vacant and unused.
 There are no signs of contamination on site.
 The nearest surface water feature is located c.200m south of the site.
-Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NOx and CO 2 to the air.
-Residential receptors are located 0 The site is PDL which has been cleared and is vacant, located at the edge of an industrial sector of the Keighley urban area.
+Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NOx and CO2 to the air.
+Residential receptors are located 0 The site is PDL which has been cleared and is vacant.
 There is some potential for contamination on site from former use.
 It is unlikely that the change in use of the site would result in a negative effect on soils.
 There are no groundwater source protection zones within this area.
-The
+The River Aire is approx. 200m to the north of the site on the other side of

-3.1 Matrix 1 - Sites WM1, WM2 and WM3
+3.1 Matrix 1 - Sites 1-78